infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Responsive Guidelines

-- Datagrid will size in width and height to the parent container and scroll if necessary under the header.
+- By default, datagrid grows depending on the amount of contents within and will scroll if necessary under the header.
+It stops growing when it reaches the size of the parent container.
+- `autoFit` property or `auto-fit` attribute can be set manually to make the datagrid size fill and be responsive to the size of the screen, regardless of the amount of contents.

 ## Converting from Previous Version